 ‘Specific zone training’ or ‘training zones’ refer to the intensity at which are riding at.
 Riding at different intensities brings about different physiological adaptations, thus the idea behind having specific training zones is you can control and measure how hard you are riding, giving you the ability to target specific improvements in your form.

 The concept of improving a more intense effort by improving a less intense effort is certainly debatable.
-An argument for heart rate zone training is that it is cheap and easy.
-It is one-step more analytical than RPE (Rated Perceived Exertion), as it uses data.
-A heart rate monitor also costs far less than the cheapest power meters.
+Below are some arguments for heart rate zone training:

-A popular method for finding your maximum heart rate has been to use simple equations, such as 214 minus (0.8 x age) for men or 209 minus (0.9 x age) for women, and the original 220 minus age.
+- Accuracy (or lack of) – In order for you to create your own training zones, you must find out what your maximum heart rate is.
+Popular methods for finding your maximum heart rate include 214 minus (0.8 x age) for men or 209 minus (0.9 x age) for women, and the original 220 minus age.
 However, these methods are not very accurate; recent research and coaching techniques has suggested that this method is very outdated and shouldn’t be relied on.

-Your heart rate can differ so often, that it may be seen as an unreliable source of data.
-A lack of sleep, stress, illness, caffeine, hot environmental conditions and dehydration are some factors that will result in an elevated heart rate, leading to a misrepresentative figure.
+- Variables – Your heart rate can differ so often, that it may be seen as an unreliable source of data.
+A lack of sleep, stress, illness, caffeine, hot environmental conditions and dehydration are some factors that will result in an elevated heart rate, leading to an unrepresentative figure.
 Consequently, if you use this figure as your max heart rate, your training zones will be incorrectly divided.
 What you believe is Zone 3 may actually be Zone 2 or Zone 4.

 Can Zwift racing provide a new route to success?